By Eric Vandenbroeck and

 had deprived it.
 During those eighty-one years, the Order had been ruled by

-superiors who range from the appalling - Hompesch and Busca - through the unfortunate Di Giovanni, who would
+- Hompesch and Busca - through the unfortunate Di Giovanni,

-efforts to reclaim Malta, Tommasi restored the
+valiant efforts to reclaim Malta, Tommasi restored the Order's government to

 In the narrative of the sad failures between 1814 and